jamespfennell/path-train-gtfs-realtime/README.md

     and the server will not exit until interrupted.
 If, during a particular update, the realtime data for a specific stop cannot be retrieved, or is malformed, then the previously retrieved data will be used.

+### Monitoring

+The application exports operational metrics in Prometheus format on the `/metrics` endpoint.
+The following metrics are exported.
+They are all gauges unless noted otherwise.

+- `path_train_gtfsrt_succesful_update_latency`: the time in seconds since the last successful update.
+- `path_train_gtfsrt_num_updates`: the number of updates that have occurred.
+This is a counter.
+        It has one label `has_error` which filters on updates that errored.
+- `path_train_gtfsrt_update_time`: the Unix timestamp of the last update.
+        It has one label `has_error` which filters on updates that errored.
+- `path_train_gtfsrt_num_trip_stop_times`: the number of trip stop times in the current version of the feed.
+        There are two labels for this metric: the direction (`NY` or `NJ`) and the station ID.
+- `path_train_gtfsrt_succesful_update_latency`: the time in seconds since the last successful update.
+- `path_train_gtfsrt_succesful_num_requests`: the number of times the feed was downloaded.
+This is a counter.
+        It has one label `code` which is the HTTP status code of the response.

 ## Licence notes